dfgordon/vscode-a2-pack/README.md

 `AppleScript` is useful if you would like to script the Virtual II emulator.

 `PowerShell` is useful for deploying files to a disk image within two clicks, assuming you develop a script for this.
-Typically the script runs some command line tool (e.g., `a2kit`, see above) in a subprocess.
+Typically the script runs some command line tool (e.g. [a2kit](https://github.com/dfgordon/a2kit)) in a subprocess.

 ## File Extension Collisions